2.03. The Weak Hyper-Operators

 avvv4 = avvv3vva > (aa^a)vva > (aa^a)(a^a^a) > a(a^a^a) = a^^4

 I think you can see a pattern here.
-Let's try a general case If we assume that avvvb is greater than a^^b, then does avvv(b+1) have the same equality (avvv(b+1) > a^^(b+1))?
+But to prove this for sure, we need to test using variables.
+If we assume that avvvb is greater than a^^b, then can we show that avvv(b+1) is greater than a^^(b+1)?
 Let's see:

 avvv(b+1) = avvvbvva > (a^^b)vva > (a^^b)(a^^b) > a(a^^b) = a^^(b+1)